-7 Opportunities to Practice Regenerative Tourism on Your Next Trip
+7 Sustainable Travel Tips to Practice Regenerative Tourism on Your Next Trip

 The concept of regenerative tourism, or making the areas you visit better as you travel, is nothing new.
-But as the term has gained traction in recent years, it can leave travelers excited but unsure of how to best practice regenerative tourism as they move through the world.
-Here are a few ideas to get you inspired for regenerative travel on your next trip.
+But as the term has gained traction in recent years, it can leave travelers excited but unsure of how to best practice sustainable travel as they move through the world.
+Here are seven sustainable travel tips to get you inspired for regenerative travel on your next trip.

 Regenerative tourism builds on a base of sustainability.
-Choose intentionality with your packing, and stick to reusables for water bottles and cutlery, choosing clothing items sourced responsibly where you can.
+Choose your packing items intentionally, stick to reusables for water bottles and cutlery, and opt for responsibly sourced clothing items when you can.
 Buying used gear can be a great way to save money and support sustainability at the same time.
 You don’t have to wait to travel to live a regenerative lifestyle.

-Before you even lock your front door behind you, start diving into your destination.
+This is one of our best sustainable travel tips — before you lock your front door behind you, start diving into your destination.
 Go beyond where the nearest supermarket is to your hotel and really learn about the culture and indigenous groups that call your destination home.
 A good place to start is Native Land Digital, an interactive map that can help you identify the homelands of indigenous tribes as you journey around the world.

 SN 7 Opportunities to Practice Regenerative Tourism on Your Next Trip 2

-Your money has power in small gateway communities.
-Just because it’s quick to grab a bite at a big chain when you’re on the go doesn’t mean you couldn’t be doing more with your dollars.
-Seek out locally owned eateries, and browse shops on Main Street rather than in strip malls.
+Your money has power in small frequently-toured communities.
+It may be quicker and easier to grab a bite at a big chain when you’re on the go, but as a tourist, you can do more with your dollars.
+Seek out locally owned eateries, and browse shops on the local main street rather than in strip malls.

 SN 7 Opportunities to Practice Regenerative Tourism on Your Next Trip 3